tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 ## Conclusion

 I realise that most of what I have written can be interpreted as propaganda for my employer.
-There's some similarities with what a new consultant would write a couple of months after signing their contract with your typical run-of-the-mill constultancy company: "Everything is great here!", "The people are amazing!", "My company car is so shiny!".
+There's some similarities with what a new consultant would write a couple of months after signing their contract with your typical run-of-the-mill constultancy company:

-My point is that I'd do Triple D a major disservice by putting them in the same category as those compagnies.
-Those wouldn't provide the level of commitment and support Triple D has given me.
-They wouldn't communicate with the same amount of transparancy.
-They wouldn't allow me to reach my full potential, and for me that is what matters.
+"Everything is great here!", "The people are amazing!", "My company car is so shiny!".

+The difference is that Triple D has allowed me to turn my back on all the frustrations I had when working at my previous employer, and start developing at a higher skill level.
+I have learned even more than I expected, and am sure I will continue to do so.
+I now have the skills to have noticeable impact.
+My client is very happy with my work, and so am I.